A Potential Foundation for Emergent Space-Time: Acknowledgements

 \section{Acknowledgements}

 Kevin Knuth would like to thank Keith Earle, Ariel Caticha, Seth Chaiken, Adom Giffin, Philip Goyal, Jeffrey Jewell, Carlos Rodr\'{i}guez, Jeff Scargle, John Skilling and Michael Way for many insightful discussions and comments.
-He would also like to thank Rockne, Ann and Emily Knuth for their support, and Henry Knuth for suggesting that he `try using a J'.
+He would also like to thank Rockne, Ann and Emily Knuth for their faith and support, Henry Knuth for suggesting that he `try using a J', and Lucy Knuth for decorating his notes.
 Newshaw Bahreyni would like to thank Shahram Pourmand for his helpful discussions and Mahshid Zahiri, Mohammad Bahreyni and Shima Bahreyni for their continued support.
-The authors would also like to thank Giacomo Mauro D'Ariano, Alessandro Tosini, Joshua Choinsky, Oleg Lunin, Margaret May, Patrick O'Keefe, Cristi Stoica, and James Lyons Walsh for valuable comments that have improved the quality of this work.
+The authors would also like to thank Giacomo Mauro D'Ariano, Alessandro Tosini, Joshua Choinsky, Oleg Lunin, Margaret May, Patrick O'Keefe, Matthew Sarker, Cristi Stoica, and James Lyons Walsh for valuable comments that have improved the quality of this work.